 Newborn ImmunizationsVacunas para el Recién Nacido

-The American Academy of Pediatrics recommends that infants be fully immunized or vaccinated to help decrease the risk for sudden infant death syndrome (SIDS).
+The American Academy of Pediatrics also recommends that infants be fully immunized or vaccinated because recent studies have shown that infants who are vaccinated have a decreased risk for sudden infant death syndrome (SIDS).

 What is the hepatitis B vaccine?

 Immunizations start at birth.
 The first immunization given is the hepatitis B vaccine.
 Listed below are some facts about hepatitis B:

 Hepatitis B is a disease of the liver caused by hepatitis B virus (HBV).

 Potentially, there may not be any symptoms present when first infected; the likelihood of early symptoms decreases with the person's age.
 If present, yellow skin or eyes, tiredness, stomachache, loss of appetite, nausea, or joint pain may occur.